nevenjovanovic/marulic-enjambements/README.md

 # Annotation principles #

 The *Judita* is annotated throughout (Jud., 6 Cantos, 2126 verses).
-From the *Davidias* (Dav., 14 Cantos, 6765 verses) I annotated a sample containing Cantos 1, 2, 8, 9, 13 and 14 (2849 verses).
+From the *Davidias* (Dav., 14 Cantos, 6765 verses) I annotated a sample containing Cantos 1, 2, 7, 8, 9 (2479 verses).

 We distinguish four levels of enjambements.

 1. No enjambement, no annotation
-2. Verse end falls between a clause and its expanding phrase (its non-essential extension); annotated by `@enjamb="3"`
+2. Verse end falls between a clause and its expanding phrase (its non-essential extension); annotated by `@enjamb="1"`
-3. Verse end separates the essential parts of one and the same clause (subject from verb etc); annotated by `@enjamb="4a"`
+3. Verse end separates the essential parts of one and the same clause (subject from verb etc); annotated by `@enjamb="2a"`
-4. Verse end separates parts of one and the same phrase (attribute from noun etc), verse end falling between constituents between which strong cohesion obtains; annotated by `@enjamb="4b"`
+4. Verse end separates parts of one and the same phrase (attribute from noun etc), verse end falling between constituents between which strong cohesion obtains; annotated by `@enjamb="2b"`

 # Preliminary results #